asotirov/that-node-task/README.md

 ###routes.js
 routes.js contains the initialization of the [http://expressjs.com/guide.html](http://expressjs.com/guide.html "express") routes - the skeleton of the server Api.
 The routes resolve parameters, call methods of the database api, handle possible errors and send the appropriate responses to the user.
 You can see how `get('/db/:id')` is implemented, for an example.

+###Starting state

+> The routes that handle **reading** items are fully implemented and their tests are passing.

+> The **create** item route is also implemented, but the tests show that there is a bug.
+You will need to check which assertions are failing, and fix the implementation.

+> All other routes are **not implemented**.